Dancer, choreographer and dance academic Breandán de Gallaí’s involvement with dance is multifaceted.

 He regularly presents TV programs for RTÉ and TG4; acts in TG4’s popular soap opera Ros na Rún.

-Breandán’s focus with Ériu in the coming years are 2 new works in development: Balor and The Village.
+Breandán’s focus with Ériu in the coming years are the 4 new works in development: Balor, The House of Bernardó Alba, Countless Cathleens, and Decland.

 Neither Here nor There: